Metaswitch/clearwater-readthedocs/docs/Clearwater_SNMP_Statistics.md

 Clearwater provides a set of statistics about the performance of each Clearwater nodes over SNMP.
-Currently, this is available on Bono, Sprout, Ralf and Homestead nodes.
+Currently, this is available on Bono, Sprout, Ralf and Homestead nodes, and the MMTel, Call Diversion, Memento and Gemini Application Server nodes.

 ## Configuration